kerem-kaynak/birdmetrics/README.md

 * Make sure Python 3 is installed on your system
 * Clone the repo to your local system
 * Add the .env file to the root repository (.../birdmetrics/.env)
+* Create a virtual environment and activate it
 * Run the following command to install the dependencies:
 `pip install -r requirements.txt`
 * Run the following command to set up a development server and run the application: